intersystems/Samples-RecordMapper/README.md

 ## COMPONENTS OF THE PRODUCTION

 The production includes two business hosts:
-- **`Delimited.RecordMap.FileService`:** Business service that consumes delimited text files in the `<repo home>/data/In` directory, maps each record in the file to a message, and passes the message to the `FixedWidth.RecordMap.FileOperation` business operation.
+- **`Delimited.RecordMap.FileService`:** Business service that consumes delimited text files in the `<repo home>/data/In` directory, maps each record in a file to a message, and passes the message to the `FixedWidth.RecordMap.FileOperation` business operation.

 	The names of the files must begin with `RecordMap_Delimited_`.